-The Organization workspace is named after your organization (for example, your company’s name).
-Members need to log in with their organization’s email to be associated with the Organization workspace.
-Team members in the Organization can share Discussions, Content and Analytics with each other.
+The organization workspace is named after your organization (for example, your company’s name).
+Members need to log in with their organization’s email to be associated with the organization’s workspace.
+Team members in the organization workspace can share Discussions, Content, and Analytics with each other.

-Workspaces can be associated with the Organization workspace or not.
-They can include members from within and out of the main Organization.
-Workspace members share not only Content, Analytics, and Discussions, but also Tasks and sub-workspaces.
+Workspaces can be associated with the organization’s workspace or not.
+They can include members from within and out of the main organization.
+Workspace members share not only Content, Analytics, and Discussions, but also tasks and sub-workspaces.

 Notifications are designed to keep you updated of any changes in workspaces, tasks, messages, mentions, and dashboards.
-You can learn, among others, that a task was assigned to you, that you are removed from a workspace, or even that someone sent a message in a discussion thread you’re following.Learn More
+You can learn that a task was assigned to you, that you are removed from a workspace, someone sent a message in a discussion thread you’re following, and more.Learn More